 What can you do?
 Don’t doubt yourself

-Teacher burnout can have you questioning your career choice.
+Questioning your career choice is a clear sign of teacher burnout.
 Although this is a typical reaction to exhaustion, it can negatively suck you in.
 So try to jerk yourself back to reality with these tips:

 - Balance your thoughts.
 When you find yourself thinking a negative thought, try to offset it with a positive one.
 Revel in triumphs.
 This is an excellent time to revisit all of your success stories — you probably have more than you even realized.
 Think of a successful student, an award you received, or a particularly memorable lesson or unit that you rocked out.

 - Put it all into perspective.
 One of my most inspiring administrators told me that it’s all about perspective — such a simple quote, but it meant so much.
 When you’re facing teacher burnout, your viewpoint is not rational, so the best thing you can do is try to put it all into perspective.
 Think about why you got into teaching in the first place.
 Remember your successes and combat the negative thoughts with positive ones.

 Try these actions, and you’ll discover that you’re really quite brilliant at what you do.